15+ Beautiful Landscapes in Spain That Will Amaze You

 Many travellers think Andalucia has very dry and warm weather; this is true, but you can also find colder temperatures and snow in the mountain areas.

-Sierra Nevada, only 40 minute drive from Granada, is a mountain range and ski resort where you’ll see the highest mountain in Spain, Mulhacén, which is 3,479 metres tall.
+Sierra Nevada, a 40-minute drive from Granada, is a mountain range and ski resort where you’ll see the highest mountain in Spain, Mulhacén, which is 3,479 metres tall.

 This is the perfect place to enjoy a winter getaway in Europe, ski and admire the beautiful scenery of snowy mountains in the middle of Andalucia.